 Falcon Global.
 On August 1, 2014, the Company and Montco Global, LLC formed Falcon Global LLC ("Falcon Global") to construct and operate two foreign-flag liftboats.
 The Company has a 50% ownership interest in Falcon Global.
-During the years ended December 31, 2015 and 2014, the Company and its partner each contributed capital of \$15.7 million and \$3.4 million, respectively, in cash to Falcon Global.
-As of December 31, 2015, the Company has guaranteed \$20.7 million related to its pro rata share of the construction contract for the foreign-flag liftboats, and the amount of the guaranteed declines as progress payments are made in accordance with the contract.
-As of December 31, 2015, the Company and its partner have jointly and severally guaranteed \$19.6 million related to outstanding amounts under a debt facility agreement to finance the construction of two foreign-flag liftboats.
+During the years ended December 31, 2016, 2015 and 2014, the Company and its partner each contributed capital of \$7.7 million, \$15.7 million, and \$3.4 million, respectively in cash to Falcon Global.
+During the year ended December 31, 2016, the Company recorded an impairment charge of \$6.4 million, net of tax, for an other-than-temporary decline in the fair value of its investment in Falcon Global (see Note 10).
+As of December 31, 2016, the Company has guaranteed \$3.8 million related to the construction contract for the liftboats, which declines as progress payments are made in accordance with the contract.
+In addition, as of December 31, 2016, the Company has jointly and severally guaranteed \$51.8 million of debt used to construct the liftboats.
+As of December 31, 2016, the Company's carrying value of its investment in Falcon Global was \$6.4 million lower than its proportionate share of the underlying equity in Falcon Global.
+In March 2017, the Company's partner declined to participate in a capital call from Falcon Global and, as a consequence, the Company obtained 100% voting control of Falcon Global in accordance with the terms of the operating agreement.
+As a result, the Company has consolidated Falcon Global effective March 31, 2017.

 Dynamic Offshore Drilling.
-Dynamic Offshore Drilling Ltd. ("Dynamic Offshore Drilling") was established to construct and operate a jack-up drilling rig that was delivered in the first quarter of 2013.
+Dynamic Offshore Drilling Ltd. ("Dynamic") was established to construct and operate a jack-up drilling rig that was delivered in the first quarter of 2013.

 Sea-Cat Crewzer II.
-On January 23, 2013, the Company and another offshore support vessel operator formed Sea-Cat Crewzer II LLC ("Sea-Cat Crewzer II") to own and operate two high speed offshore catamarans.
-SEACOR Holdings is a guaranter of the Company's proportionate share of Sea-Cat Crewzer II's debt and the amount of the guarantee declines as principal payments are made and will terminate when the debt is repaid.
-As of December 31, 2015, SEACOR Holdings' guarantee was \$12.9 million.
+Sea-Cat Crewzer II LLC ("Sea-Cat Crewzer II") owns and operates two high speed offshore catamarans.
+The Company is a guarantor of its proportionate share of Sea-Cat Crewzer II's debt and the amount of the guarantee declines as principal payments are made and will terminate when the debt is repaid.
+As of December 31, 2016, the Company's guarantee was \$11.6 million.
 During the year ended December 31, 2015, the Company received dividends of \$1.8 million from Sea-Cat Crewzer II.
 During the year ended December 31, 2014, the Company received capital distributions of \$14.0 million.
-During the year ended December 31, 2013, the Company and its partner each contributed capital of \$23.9 million in cash, and Sea-Cat Crewzer II then purchased two high speed offshore catamarans from the Company for \$47.3 million (\$44.5 million in cash and \$2.8 million in seller financing, all of which was repaid in 2013).
-During the years ended December 31, 2015, 2014 and 2013, the Company received \$0.7 million, \$0.7 million and \$0.2 million, respectively, of vessel management fees from Sea-Cat Crewzer II.
+During the years ended December 31, 2016, 2015 and 2014, the Company received \$0.7 million, \$0.7 million and \$0.7 million, respectively, of vessel management fees from Sea-Cat Crewzer II.

 OSV Partners.
-On August 13, 2013, the Company and Breem Transportation Services LLC formed SEACOR OSV Partners GP LLC and SEACOR OSV Partners I LP (collectively "OSV Partners") to own and operate six offshore support vessels.
-During the year ended December 31, 2013, OSV Partners closed on a private placement equity offering with third party limited partner members, including the Company, and secured a bank financing arrangement.
-The bank has the authority to require the parties to OSV Partners to fund uncalled capital commitments as defined in the partnership agreement.
-In such event, the Company would be required to contribute its allocable share of uncalled capital which was \$1.2 million as of December 31, 2015.
-During the years ended December 31, 2014 and 2013, the Company contributed capital of \$1.4 million, \$5.1 million and \$4.1 million, respectively, in cash, to OSV Partners.
-During the years ended December 31, 2014 and 2013, the Company sold two offshore support vessels for \$27.7 million and one offshore support vessel for \$14.5 million, respectively, to OSV Partners.
-In addition, during the year ended December 31, 2013, the Company provided and was repaid bridge financing of \$7.6 million.
-During the years ended December 31, 2015, 2014 and 2013, the Company received \$1.2 million, \$1.2 million and \$0.2 million, respectively, of vessel management fees from OSV Partners.
+SEACOR OSV Partners GP LLC and SEACOR OSV Partners I LP (collectively "OSV Partners") owns and operates five offshore support vessels.
+During the years ended December 31, 2016, 2015 and 2014, the Company contributed capital of \$1.2 million, \$1.4 million and \$5.1 million, respectively, in cash to OSV Partners.
+In addition, during the year ended December 31, 2016, equity in earnings (losses) of 50% or less owned companies, net of tax, includes \$1.0 million related to the Company's proportionate share of impairment charges associated with OSV Partners' fleet.
+During the year ended December 31, 2014, the Company sold two offshore support vessels for \$27.7 million to OSV Partners.
+During the years ended December 31, 2016, 2015 and 2014, the Company received \$0.5 million, \$1.2 million and \$1.2 million, respectively, of vessel management fees from OSV Partners.